Visited: all year round

 Brown Booby (Sula leucogaster)

 Common Noddy were also nesting on the beach and this time I found some with eggs.
-I always thing noddies look very serious with those eyebrows.
+I always think noddies look very serious with those eyebrows.
+It is worth going at different times of the year so you can see these attractive birds courting, nesting and rearing chicks.

 Common Noddy (Anous stolidus)